 • 1Use artificial tears regularly

-• 2Take screen breaks (20-20-20 rule)
+• 2Take breaks from screens (20-20-20 rule)

-• 3Use a humidifier
+• 4Use a humidifier

-• 7Wear wraparound sunglasses outdoors
+• 6Wear wraparound sunglasses outdoors

 • 8Consider omega-3 supplements